Purcell-enhanced spin-phonon coupling with a single color center: Main

 We studied the SiV center’s spin population decay rate, $\gamma_s/(2\pi)$ as a function of the spin transition frequency, $\omega_s/(2\pi)$ which is tuned by varying the magnitude of the applied magnetic field.
-At step changes in the magnetic field, we perform optical spectroscopy to track the optical transition frequencies f$_{\uparrow\uparrow\prime}$ and f$_{\downarrow\downarrow\prime}$ (\ref{calibration}).
-When the detuning between the spin transition frequency and the mechanical breathing mode frequency $\Delta_m = (\omega_s - \omega_b)/(2\pi)$ approaches zero, a distinct peak in the spin population decay rate is observed, as shown in Fig. \ref{fig3}b, indicating a Purcell enhancement of the spin relaxation rate.
-The gray data points depict data observed when the optical cavity frequency tuning is performed in situ using the gas condensation method to shift the optical resonance from 409.7 to 406.7 THz.
+At step changes in the magnetic field, we perform optical spectroscopy to track the optical transition frequencies f$_{\uparrow\uparrow\prime}$ and f$_{\downarrow\downarrow\prime}$ (see SI section 5).
+When the detuning between the spin transition frequency and the mechanical breathing mode frequency $\Delta_{m,s} = (\omega_s - \omega_m)/(2\pi)$ approaches zero, a distinct peak in the spin population decay rate is observed, as shown in Fig. 3b, indicating a Purcell enhancement of the spin relaxation rate.
+The gray data points depict data observed when the optical cavity frequency tuning is performed in situ using the gas deposition method to shift the optical resonance from 409.7 to 406.7 THz (see Methods section \ref{frequency-tuning}).
 This approach results in a broad resonance in the Purcell-enhanced spin relaxation rate with a linewidth of $\sim 200$ MHz.
-On the other hand, the purple data points are obtained after conformal deposition of $\sim 5$ nm of alumina using ALD to shift the optical resonance from 409.7 THz to 406.9 THz, followed by in-situ gas tuning to shift the optical resonance to 406.7 THz.
+On the other hand, the purple data points are obtained after conformal deposition of $\sim 5$ nm of alumina using ALD to shift the optical resonance from 409.7 to 406.9 THz, followed by in situ gas tuning to shift the optical resonance to 406.7 THz.
 This approach results in a linewidth of $\sim 35$ MHz for the Purcell enhancement.
-In the former case, the measured linewidth is a factor of 500 larger than the intrinsic mechanical linewidth of 350 kHz measured via optomechanics (\ref{mechanical-linewidth}).
-To further investigate the significant difference in the linewidth of the Purcell enhancement observed between both cavity-tuning methods, we performed optomechanical spectroscopy on the device after ALD alumina deposition.
-As described previously for the data presented in Fig. \ref{fig2}(b), this measurement is independent of the SiV center.
-We observe that the deposition of the ALD alumina layer broadens the intrinsic mechanical linewidth to 650 kHz (\ref{mechanical-linewidth}).
-In our experimental setup, such an independent optomechanical spectroscopy measurement cannot be performed on a gas-tuned device because the requisite optical powers ($\sim$\SI{1}{\micro\watt}) boil off the condensed gas.
-Nonetheless, this combination of spin-relaxation and optomechanical measurements indicates that the amount of gas condensed on the device is strongly correlated with the linewidth of the Purcell enhancement in Fig. \ref{fig3}b due to the mechanical resonator.
-Since the ice deposited on the structure due to gas condensation is expected to have significantly lower speed of sound relative to diamond \cite{pederson1998problems}, we expect gas condensation to increase acoustic radiative loss from the mechanical resonator into the bulk substrate, introducing excess damping.
+In the former case, the measured linewidth is a factor of $\sim$500 larger than the intrinsic mechanical linewidth of 350 kHz measured via optomechanics (see SI section 4).
+The deposition of the ALD alumina layer broadens the intrinsic mechanical linewidth to 650 kHz (see SI section 4).
+In our experimental setup, such an independent optomechanical spectroscopy measurement cannot be performed on a gas-tuned device because the requisite optical powers ($\sim$\SI{1}{\micro\watt}) boil off the deposited gas.
+Nonetheless, this combination of spin-relaxation and optomechanical measurements indicates that the amount of gas deposited on the device is strongly correlated with the linewidth of the Purcell enhancement due to the mechanical resonator (Fig. 3b).
+Since the solid deposited on the structure due to gas deposition is expected to have significantly lower speed of sound relative to diamond \cite{pederson1998problems}, we expect gas deposition to increase the acoustic radiative loss from the mechanical resonator to the bulk substrate, introducing excess damping.